tam-lam/gpu-switch/README.md

 * Remember to go back to automatic switching in newer mac model to use external displays

 ## Recommendation
-__gfxCardStatus__ is recommended regradless to keep track of which GPU is activated as all time
+__gfxCardStatus__ is recommended regradless to keep track of which GPU is activated at all time

 ## Tested
 on a 15'' MBP 2018